 Distortion from a sound source, like a computer, usually happens when the sound within the source (computer, cd player, etc.) is driven to a higher output level than what the hardware is able to handle.
 I find this can easily happen with computers because there are two volume settings which can get changed; the operating system’s volume control and the volume control of the software used to play the sound.
 You can even go one level deeper and look at the volume of an individual track in a multi-track audio program.
 Start by checking the operating system’s volume is at the normal level, then go to the software program and then down into the individual track volume.

 A channel showing consistent clipping means you need to lower the channel volume or if you caught it during the sound check, you can reset the gain structure for that channel.
 Board clipping works much the same.
-Occasionally, it’s ok but anything more than that and you have to re-evaluate your board input levels.
+Occasionally it’s ok, but anything more than that and you have to re-evaluate your board input levels.
 I would go as far to say if your board level is clipping in any form, then you should look for the source and see what you can do to eliminate it.
-Clipping is an extra audio process that can negatively affect your sound.

-Distortion produced by faulty equipment isn’t a matter of “how do I stop it” as much as it is a matter of “what do I do know.”
+Distortion produced by faulty equipment isn’t a matter of “how do I stop it” as much as it is a matter of “what do I do now.”

 - Repair it?